Shemale: In popular culture

-An illustrative example of a shemale.

 In addition to its use in pornography, the term has been used as a punch line or for rhetorical effect.
 Flora Finch starred in The She-Male Sleuth, a 1920 film comedy.
 As part of the 42nd Street Art Project in 1994, designer Adelle Lutz turned a former shop in Times Square called American Male into "American She-Male", with brightly colored mannequins and clothes made of condoms.
 The 2004 Arrested Development episode "Sad Sack" had a gag where Maeby tricks Lindsay into wearing a shirt that says "Shémale", in order to convince a suitor Lindsay is transgender.
 Film critic Manohla Dargis has written about the lack of "real women" in summer blockbusters, claiming Judd Apatow comedies feature men who act more like leading ladies: "These aren't the she-males you find in the back pages of The Village Voice, mind you.
 The Apatow men hit the screen anatomically intact: they’re emasculated but not castrated, as the repeated images of the flopping genitals in Forgetting Sarah Marshall remind you."

 The word came under extreme criticism when it was used during episode four of RuPaul's Drag Race season 6.
 Logo TV, the show's broadcast station, released a statement on April 14, 2014, saying: "We wanted to thank the community for sharing their concerns around a recent segment and the use of the term 'she-mail' on Drag Race.
 Logo has pulled the episode from all of our platforms and that challenge will not appear again.
 Furthermore, we are removing the 'You've got she-mail' intro from new episodes of the series.
 We did not intend to cause any offense, but in retrospect we realize that it was insensitive.
 We sincerely apologize."